el1sa/expense-tracker/README.md

 ## About The Project
 This project was designed and created for the course Mobiiliohjelmointi.
 It acts as a learning experience about mobile development technologies.

 With Expense Tracker App user can capture and track the expenses from four different categories.
-In addition, through data visualization, the user gets to see how their total expenses are built on a monthly basis.
+In addition, through data visualization the user gets to see how their total expenses are built on a monthly basis.

 ## Technologies and components
 **Built with**